-Here, conversions can be anything.
-You ought to know precisely what you’re working towards, and what constitutes as your micro or macro conversion.
-Calculating the conversion rate varies from business to business, and page to page.
+In this equation, conversions can be anything.
+You ought to know precisely what you’re working towards, and what constitutes a micro- or macro-conversion.
+The exact way to calculate your conversion rate may vary from business to business, and page to page.

-Let’s take an example of an eCommerce website.
-Your micro-conversions here would be the visitor staying on-page, clicking on the products, browsing through your catalog, and adding products in the wish list or shopping cart.
-These tiny conversions guide your visitor towards a macro conversion—making a purchase (the final transaction).
-Out of 20,000 visitors, 2000 purchased something.
+Let’s take the example of an e-commerce website.
+Your micro-conversions here might be the visitor staying on-page, clicking on the products, browsing through your catalog, and adding products to their wish list or shopping cart.
+These tiny conversions guide your visitor towards a macro-conversion—making a purchase (the final transaction).
+Out of 20,000 visitors, perhaps 2000 purchased something.
 Following the above formula, your conversion rate would be 20%.

 Unfortunately, that’s not enough information.
-A conversion of someone buying something in this example doesn’t account for revenue since it categorizes visitors who bought something for $1 or $100 together.
-You need to put in other metrics in place, gather a lot of data, and start with conversion optimization.
+Defining a purchase as a conversion in this example doesn’t account for revenue, since it treats visitors who bought something for $1 or $100 the same way.
+To fully understand what’s happening on your site, you need to put other metrics in place and gather a lot of data.

-This method uses an objective approach to measure actionable user behavior on the website.
-You need to collect data using web analytics tools and get to the nitty-gritty by adding a custom tracking code on your web pages.
-With this method, you can find information like:
+This method uses an objective approach to measure actionable user behavior on your website.
+To get started with quantitative CRO, you’ll want to begin collecting data using web analytics tools.
+With this method, you can find out information like: